Labirintami/doc/docs/tutorial/binding_components/step4.md

+---
-Step 4.
+sidebar_label: Step 4.
 Add a ContextMenu
----
-sidebar_label:
-title:
+title: Step 4.
+Add a ContextMenu
 ---
 In this step we consider how to add and display a context menu on the page.